Baking soda helps teeth & gums

 Why baking soda?

-As seen in the quotes from Dr. Nara above, baking soda due to its alkalinity (high pH3) will neutralize the acids in the mouth (a major cause of tooth decay), kill germs, mop up unpleasant odours and thus help sweeten your breath.
+As seen in the quotes from Dr. Nara above, baking soda due to its alkalinity (high pH3) will neutralize the acids in the mouth (a major cause of tooth decay), kill germs, mop up unpleasant odours and thus help sweeten your breath and keep your gums healthy.
+What's more, contrary to a widely held belief5 baking soda is actually the least abrasive agent (apart from plain water) one could use for toothbrushing, see Toothpaste abrasiveness index.

 According to health author Marc Sircus, sodium bicarbonate tends to maintain a pH3 of 8.1 (7 is neutral) even when acids, which lower pH, or bases, which raise pH, are added to the solution.
 In other words, sodium bicarbonate should raise any saliva pH that is lower than 8 (i.e. increase saliva alkalinity).
 Acid saliva furthers demineralisation (= cavity development), while neutral or alkaline saliva furthers remineralisation of teeth and makes them caries-resistant (see Demineralisation/remineralisation).